i-kulgu/qb-policejob/README.md

 - Added option for max mods for engine, brake, transmission, armour, turbo
 - Added target and ped for spawning and returning helicopter
 - Only 1 heli can be spawned by 1 player
+- Each officier can get 1 vehicle and return it from ped menu

 ### Existing
 - Classical requirements like on duty/off duty, clothing, vehicle, stash etc.